best midjourney alternatives

 There are numerous AI art generators out there, but very few come close to Midjourney’s capabilities.
-In our step-by-step guide on how to use Midjourney, we explained how you could leverage the potential of its powerful text-to-image model.
 Having said that, it’s also true that Midjourney is a premium service that costs $10 per month.
 Yeah, Midjourney has put an end to its freemium model.
 So in this article, we bring you the 10 best Midjourney alternatives that are mostly free and have a powerful text-to-image model.
 On that note, let’s jump to the list.

 If there is a text-to-image model that can come very close to Midjourney, then it’s Stable Diffusion.
 Unlike Midjourney, which is a paid and proprietary model, Stable Diffusion is a free and open-source model.
 Plus, it can be installed even on a local PC having at least 8GB of VRAM.
 Stable Diffusion is already used by many websites and apps to quickly generate images from text input.

 Stable Diffusion is developed on Latent Diffusion Models, Eleuther AI, LAION, OpenCLIP, OpenAI’s ADM codebase, CompVis, and more.
-The company has released Stable Diffusion 2.1 in public, and recently, it also announced Stable Diffusion XL in Beta.
+The company has released Stable Diffusion XL in public, and recently, it also announced SDXL Turbo for real-time, instant image generation.

 ProsCons